20xAEsec/shodan_monitor/README.md

 # shodan_monitor
-Pythonic wrapper library for the Shodan Monitor API
+Python wrapper library for the Shodan Monitor API